GiovsTech/Website/content/page/about/index.en.md

 To understand the story behind "The Hazen Tech Project", I must tell my ideas that       have created the ideology of the project.

-In Fact, it was created in Summer 2021 ( June 2021), when I learned how create websites in HTML and CSS.
-After that, I met my friends in Telegram Communities, in particulary, Stockdroid's Group, where I met SincererFlame71 and, after , FranzaGeek.
+In fact, it was created in Summer 2021 ( June 2021), when I learned how create websites in HTML and CSS.
+After that, I met my friends in Telegram Communities, in particular, Stockdroid's Group, where I met SincererFlame71 and, after , FranzaGeek.

 When it was founded, the name of our "Company" was "Ilooh Technology", but, in the summer of 2022, We've changed the name in "Hazen 3e Technologies".